robintw/Py6S/doc/source/roadmap.rst

 Soon
 ----
-* Ability to import spectra for use as the GroundReflectance, rather than being limited to the predefined spectra provided by 6S.
-Importing of spectra should be possible from major spectral libraries (eg. the USGS and ASTER) as well as ENVI spectral library files (and maybe even field spectrometer data files?)
+* Ability to import spectra from ENVI Spectral Library files
 * Ability to link Py6S with the ProSAIL model to use ProSAIL outputs as inputs to Py6S

 Medium-term
 ------------
-*
+* Ability to use Py6S (probably with a lookup-table) to perform atmospheric correction of satellite images.

 Eventually
 ----------